Skip to main content

 • • Things that make you laugh when you remember them

 The stories you naturally tell are the ones you're emotionally connected to.
 That emotional connection comes through in your writing.
-Don't force yourself to write about something you wouldn't naturally talk about.

 5